 Because 3a hair is a unique particular hair type, I think it’s fair that it deserves its own unique particular hair routine.
 Today I am sharing My 3a Hair Routine and I hope it helps all the other 3a curly girl’s around the world navigate finding the right products and techniques that work.

 But before we get started, if you are feeling a little lost on your curly journey then girl, you are in the right place!
-I created a 5-day curly hair challenge just for you!
+I created a FREE curly girl cheat sheet just for you.

 About My Hair And Why

 Throughout this post, you will find detailed descriptions of my hair.
 The reason I described my curls in so much detail is that I find it helpful as a curly girl to know exactly what other curls are like to understand a curly hair routine.

 It’s hard to understand the whole picture if you just get bits and pieces of a routine because let’s be real, every single thing you do to curly hair affects the outcome.

 When it comes to having 3a curls, our curls are different from all the other curls types.

 We fall in this middle ground of not being wavy and not being curly.
 I’ve had people rave about how my curls are perfect spirals and the very next commenter is “offended that I consider myself a curly girl because I most definitely have waves”.

 Maybe that’s why there is so much confusion around finding your hair type.
 At a certain level, it comes down to the eye of the beholder.

 Throughout my hair, you will see wavey waves, and spiraled curls and that changes almost every time I do my hair.
 But overall, I consider myself a 2b-3a, low to medium porosity, and medium density.

 My hair looks much thicker than it is.